Johnny Angel (song): Background

 "Johnny Angel" is the debut pop single by Shelley Fabares.
 Her cover version was recorded in the fall of 1961, and released in 1962 on the Colpix label.
 The track was the first single taken from Fabares' debut solo album Shelley!, which was produced and arranged by Stu Phillips.

-The single premiered on an episode, "Donna's Prima Donna" of Fabares' sitcom, The Donna Reed Show, during the fourth season (episode 20).
+The single premiered on the fourth season (episode 20, "Donna's Prima Donna") of The Donna Reed Show, the sitcom in which Fabares co-starred.
 It also has a sequel song entitled "Johnny Loves Me", which tells the story of how the girl won Johnny's heart.

 Darlene Love and her group, the Blossoms, sang backup vocals on the track.
 Fabares is quoted in The Billboard Book of Number One Singles by Fred Bronson as saying she was intimidated by Love's group and their "beautiful" voices and was terrified at the prospect of becoming a recording artist, as she did not consider herself a singer, but was expected to sing on the show anyway.
 The song also featured an echo chamber, where the intro of the repeated title words: "Johnny Angel, Johnny Angel" was used by Fabares and the backup singers.
 Musicians who played on the track include Hal Blaine on drums, Carol Kaye on bass and Glen Campbell on guitar.

 The song is an expression of a teenage girl's romantic longing for a boy who doesn't know she exists, to the point where she declines other boys' propositions for dates because she would rather concentrate on the boy she loves.

 Although Fabares' career as an actress stayed strong for three decades, her career as a singer came to an end within a few years of "Johnny Angel" when she was unable to come up with another Top 20 hit.
 However, the song has become an oldies radio airplay favorite.

 Reception

 "Johnny Angel" hit number 1 on the Billboard Hot 100 on April 7, 1962, during a 15-week run on the chart.
 It was a number 1 hit on the Top 100 Best Sellers chart in April 1962 as published by Cashbox.
-It charted number 1 in both Canada and in New Zealand.
+It charted number 1 in both Canada (for 3 weeks) and in New Zealand.
 "Johnny Angel" also peaked at number 41 on the UK Singles chart, where Patti Lynn's recording of the song was a slightly bigger hit.

 It sold over one-million copies and was awarded a gold disc.